Python-Practice-Discord/Project-Template/docs/GETTING_STARTED_DEVELOPING.md

 * `make check` which will run a set of formatting and static analysis tools.
 * `make test` which will run all of our tests inside the projects' docker environment.

-## Setting up your dev env
+## Setting up Your Dev Env

-All the project code is run using Docker and Docker-compose.
+This project uses Docker and Docker-compose.
 This allows us to set up local databases, fake APIs and generally reflect the production environment.

 This project uses Poetry to lock, install, and serve our python dependencies both locally and in Docker.

+There are two parts of your environment.
+A local python installation (managed by poetry), and an environment run inside of Docker containers (orchestrated by docker-compose and the Makefile)

 ### Local Poetry